CoronaNetDataScience/corona_tscs/README.md

 First, CoronaNet data releases:

+**Please note that while we make every effort to validate this data, the speed and scale with which it was collected means that we cannot validate all of it.
+If you find an error in the data, please file an issue on this Github page.**

 1.  **`data/CoronaNet/coronanet_release.csv`** This file contains
     variables from the CoronaNet government response project, representing national and sub-national policy event data from more